Argentine rock: Acoustic rock

 Narvaja's album had the most explicit political content that Argentine rock had seen up to that point, with lyrics dedicated to Camilo Cienfuegos and Che Guevara ("Camilo and Ernesto") and to the PRT leader Luis Pujals ("Ballad for Luis"), but establishing his position as "Revolution, my love", in support of the positions of the Third World priests who at that time had as their great representative in Argentina Father Carlos Mugica: "Revolution with God/ Dream of the worker".
 It was precisely Miguel Cantilo who had begun to frequent Mugica's work in Villa de Retiro, leading to Roque Narvaja and other rock musicians to collaborate Conesa began, precisely, with a song clearly inspired by the priest: "Padre Francisco", while "Blues del Éxodo" and "El Bolsón de los Cerros", celebrated the abandonment of the cities and the dream of utopian communities in the interior of the country.

 But the commercial success of Vida ended up leaving those antecedents in oblivion.
 Produced by Pierre Bayona, Sui Generis had been introduced to Billy Bond, who got Jorge Álvarez to record them for the Microfón label, with all the musicians from La Pesada acting as session musicians in the studio.
 The album was recorded in two days and sold 400,000 copies, a number never before reached by any rock album.
 In a 1973 article, Pelo magazine points out the peculiarity that women attended Sui Generis's concerts, something that was almost uncommon in national rock at that time: the article highlights the presence of "girls who are not the usual ones at concerts, they had come in groups of four or five," summoned by songs in which "true love and tenderness as an authentic gesture of devotion intertwine."
 The overwhelming success of "Canción para mi muerte" generated a kind of thematic and musical misunderstanding at the time, which tended to pigeonhole the duo outside of rock, within the romantic pop genre.
-At first, rock critics, who were adverse to their work, attributed this to the radio success of "Canción para mi muerte," which was chosen by Rolling Stone magazine (Argentine edition) and MTV as the #11 song among the 100 most outstanding songs of Argentine rock.
+At first, rock critics, who were adverse to their work, attributed this to the radio success of "Canción para mi muerte," which was chosen by Rolling Stone magazine (Argentine edition) and MTV as the No. 11 song among the 100 most outstanding songs of Argentine rock.
 They were seen as a simple one-hit wonder, but their success continued the following year with their second album, Confesiones de invierno, an album that includes songs with more rock-oriented instrumentation, such as the new hit "Rasguña las piedras" and "Bienvenidos al tren," but also retained the appeal of acoustic ballads like "Aprendizaje" and "Un hada, un cisne."